 Study Design and methodology: Analysis of tree vegetation was done to assess the species diversity and distribution across four selected sacred groves.
 In each of these grove, ten quadrats of 10 m×10 m (100 m²) were randomly laid.
 Tree species were identified and parameters such as density, frequency, abundance was calculated using standard methods.
 Biomass and Carbon storage were estimated using species specific volume equations

 Results: Tree species richness varied across the groves, ranging from 3 to 12 species, with Shorea robusta emerging as the dominant species in all sites.
 Tree density ranged between 650 and 860 trees per hectare.
 AGB was calculated by multiplying tree volume with wood density, followed by application of a biomass expansion factor.
-The estimated AGB ranged from 747.44 to 1571.25 Mg ha⁻¹, while carbon stock ranged from 470.89 to 989.89 Mg C Mg ha⁻¹.
+The estimated AGB ranged from 747.44 to 1571.25 Mg ha⁻¹, while carbon stock ranged from 470.89 to 989.89 Mg C ha⁻¹.

 Conclusions: Kalu Sidh (SG3) recorded the highest values for both AGB (1571.25 Mg ha⁻¹) and carbon storage 989.89 Mg ha⁻¹, likely due to its greater species richness and higher mean DBH.
 Shorea robusta contributed the largest share of AGB across all groves, with values ranging from 511.91 to 969.54 Mg ha⁻¹.